Geographic distribution

 Vaccination

-EFSA conducts regular systematic literature reviews covering all vaccine efficacy studies published in peer-reviewed literature in English since 1970, when evaluating vaccines aSGPoxoved for use in the European Union.
+EFSA conducts regular systematic literature reviews covering all vaccine efficacy studies published in peer-reviewed literature in English since 1970, when evaluating vaccines approved for use in the European Union.
 The next update of the SLR for vaccines is scheduled to be carried out in 2024.

 Treatments